reemuskumar/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 The HAM module, which is an integral component of sonic-mgmt-framework repository, provides user account management related services.
 The services can be used by any other module/application of SONiC.
 Hence, it will be separated out from the sonic-mgmt-frame repository (src/sonic-mgmt-framework/ham) and moved under the src folder - (../src/sonic-ham).

 In addition to that, the following enhancements would be done.
 .
-HAMd must update the user account information in the STATE DB.
+HAMd must update the user account information in the USER_DB.
 .
 There must be a provision to associate more than one role to a user.

 ## RBAC enhancements overview